 All pumps repaired and replaced to be laser aligned.
-Reports must be provided to with closing documents MSCS Master HVAC for this task.
+Reports must be provided with closing documents MSCS Master HVAC for this task.

-All belt drive motors and fans to be dynamically balanced.
+All drive motors and fans to be dynamically balanced.
 Submit report with closing documents.

-All projects shall have a balance report.
+All projects shall have a certified balance report.
 Report to be submitted as part of closing documents.
 All projects shall have a commissioning report.
 Report to be submitted as part of closing documents.

-Maintain average temperatures in sedentary academic areas between 68 and 72 degrees Fahrenheit.
+Maintain average temperatures in sedentary academic areas between 68 heat and 72-cooling degrees Fahrenheit in summer and 72 heat and 76 cooling in winter.
 Ventilation for rooms necessitates changes of air without causing drafts on children.
 Code requirements for ventilation create a severe energy demand if not carefully considered, including alternatives to high rates of fresh air injection.